Workers Compensation Lawyer Carrollton

 This results in most workers in Carrollton and throughout Georgia being covered under a workers’ comp policy.
 If you find out your employer does not carry workers’ comp coverage and you are injured, you might have a right to sue your employer.
 Otherwise, your rights are limited under workers’ compensation laws.

-What If I Played a Role in My Injuries?
+Can a Workers Compensation Lawyer Help if I Played a Role in My Injuries?

 Many people assume if they made a mistake while working and it led to their injuries that workers’ compensation would not apply.
 This is not true.